dlokas159/Lokas-Daniel-Portfolio/networking-assignments/Understanding_Physical_Address.md

 - Why each NIC needs a unique device identifier
 - Why no two devices on a LAN can share a MAC address
 - How uniqueness ensures correct frame delivery
+The device identifier portion of the MAC address distinguishes each individual NIC within a given OUI block.
+No two devices on the same LAN should share the same full MAC address, or frames could be misdelivered.
+This uniqueness at Layer 2 is critical for reliable Ethernet switching and ARP resolution.

 ---